Will the Great Walks booking system fall over again?

 “It’s a hectic affair and there’s thousands of Kiwi trampers that are still left extremely disappointed that they can’t get their dates and it’s impossible to often book long weekends or school holidays on some of our most popular tracks, which sell out completely,” he said.

-DOC director of heritage and visitors Cat Wilson said more Kiwis than ever before were hiking the Great Walks after the department introduced cheaper pricing for New Zealanders in 2018 to better manage international demand.
+DoC director of heritage and visitors Cat Wilson said more Kiwis than ever before were hiking the Great Walks after the department introduced lower pricing for New Zealanders in 2018 to better manage international demand.

-Differential pricing and opening bookings at times better suited for New Zealanders had immediately increased the number of locals on the tracks.
+Differential pricing and opening bookings at times better suited to New Zealanders had immediately increased the number of Kiwis on the tracks.

 “Even with international visitors returning over the past year, the Great Walks continue to attract high levels of domestic tourism,” Wilson said.

-The department had made changes to the website and tested it ahead of bookings for Milford and Lake Waikaremoana Track opening Tuesday morning.
+The department had made changes to the website and tested it before bookings for the Milford and Lake Waikaremoana tracks opening on Tuesday morning.

 Wilson would not elaborate on what those changes were, but said she was confident there would not be a repeat of last year.